The U.S. provides details on the charges against Raúl Castro for murder

 "For the first time in nearly 70 years, high-ranking officials of the Cuban regime have been accused in the United States of alleged acts of violence that resulted in the deaths of American citizens.
 If you kill Americans, we will pursue you.
 No matter who you are.
 No matter what title you hold."

-On the day of the attack, three Cessna aircraft took off from Opa-locka Airport; two—registered N2456S and N5485S—were destroyed by air-to-air missiles fired by MiG fighters in international waters.
+On the day of the attack, three Cessna planes took off from Opa-locka Airport; two—registered N2456S and N5485S—were destroyed by air-to-air missiles fired by MiG fighters in international waters.
 A third, piloted by José Basulto, managed to escape.

 If found guilty, Raúl Castro could face the death penalty or life imprisonment on charges of murder and conspiracy.